 Professional student credits include Broadway, national tours, The Metropolitan, Washington National and Houston Grand Opera, Off Broadway, Regional Theatre, Cruise Ships, award winning/critically acclaimed concert and recording artists and even the Radio City Rockettes.

-Broadway/National Tour credits include Miss Saigon, Book of Mormon, Kinky Boots, School of Rock, Wicked, Mama Mia, The King and I, Rent, Phantom of the Opera, Bandstand, Saturday Night Fever, Tommy, The Best Little Whorehouse in Texas, Annie Get Your Gun, Camelot, Stomp, Hair Spray, Annie, Mama Mia, Chorus Line, Avenue Q, The Pirate Queen, Thoroughly Modern Millie, Fiddler on the roof, Finding Never Land, Evita
+Broadway/National Tour credits include Miss Saigon, Aladdin, Book of Mormon, Kinky Boots, School of Rock, Wicked, Mama Mia, The King and I, Rent, Phantom of the Opera, Bandstand, Saturday Night Fever, Tommy, The Best Little Whorehouse in Texas, Annie Get Your Gun, Camelot, Stomp, Hair Spray, Annie, Chorus Line, Avenue Q, The Pirate Queen, Thoroughly Modern Millie, Fiddler on the roof, Finding Never Land, Evita

 “Technique first!
 You can’t be a great musician if you are a lousy technician.
 Technique is technique.
 Style is style.
 Singers who come thru my studio learn how to sing well first and apply a great understanding of healthy, vocal technique to whatever style of music they are going to sing.
 My approach to singing is rather physical and I will cover a great deal of anatomy and physiology of singing.
 I am rather tuned in to the body/health voice relationships and make sure my students (all ages and levels) have this awareness and knowledge as well.
 My expectations are high and will cover style, interpretation, musicianship with a great deal of detail.
 My students should be serious, dedicated and ready to work hard!” – Jim Van Slyke